 Kati Alha, MSc, is a researcher and a doctoral student at the Game Research Lab, University of Tampere.
 She has been researching games from multiple perspectives, including playability evaluation, playful experiments, and hybrid experiences in play since 2008.
 She is interested in the design of free-to-play games and has recently studied player experiences and attitudes

-Shawn Connor is a manager for Data Insights, and has been doing game analytics in various capacities for over ten years, helping studios find value in all the data he keeps insisting they should collect.
-He has seen the entire data life cycle from instrumentation design through analysis, and has worked across a wide array genres and platforms.
+Shawn Connor is a manager for Data Insights and has been doing game analytics in various capacities for over ten years, helping studios find value in all the data he keeps insisting they should collect.
+He has seen the entire data life cycle from instrumentation design through analysis and has worked across a wide array of genres and platforms.

 Jonathan Dankoff is a passionate Games User Researcher with over 12 years’ experience on more than 20 games ranging from huge AAA titles to educational children’s games and everything in-between.
 He has developed many new methods and techniques to better understand and improve the player experience, and been privileged to be a part of exciting new endeavours in UX research such as enormous advances in telemetry and biometrics.
 During his tenure at Ubisoft Montreal, he shipped well over 100 million units on successful series such as Assassin’s Creed and Rainbow Six.
 Jonathan is currently the senior research manager for Warner Brothers Interactive Entertainment, leading the research group and working on a wide variety of interesting projects.